 Riptide publishes anthologies of new short fiction by both established and emerging writers.
 We are committed to providing a forum for high quality, innovative fiction, expanding the readership of the short story genre and enhancing its standing.
 We invite work by prominent authors who believe in the continuing importance of the short story, but we aim to include new voices in every issue.

-Dr. SALLY FLINT is a published, award-winning writer of poetry and prose.
-She teaches and lectures in creative writing.
-Her research interests include ekphrastic writing which goes ‘beyond description’.
-She is also a facilitator and advisor for ‘Stories Connect’ ‒ a project which helps people at vulnerable times in their lives ‘change their lives through literature’.
-Her poetry collection is forthcoming from The Worple Press in 2013.
+Dr. SALLY FLINT is a published, award-winning writer.
+She teaches and lectures in creative writing and also runs workshops in the community and schools.
+She also works with ‘Stories Connect’ ‒ a project which helps people at vulnerable times in their lives ‘change their lives through literature’.
+Research interests include ekphrastic writing which goes ‘beyond description’ and healthcare in the arts.
+Her poetry collection Pieces of Us, published by Worple Press, is available here: http://www.worplepress.com/pieces-of-us/

 Dr. JANE FEAVER worked for Faber and Faber as assistant poetry editor before moving to Devon.
 Her first novel According to Ruth was published by Harvill Secker in 2007.
 Her story collection Love Me Tender’(2009) was short-listed for the Edgehill prize in 2010.
 An Inventory of Heaven was published by Constable in June 2012.
-Jane is also a regular tutor with the Arvon Foundation.
+Jane is a lecturer in creative writing at the Universty of Exeter and a regular tutor with the Arvon Foundation.

-Professor PHILIP HENSHER is a novelist, critic and columnist for the Independent.
+Professor PHILIP HENSHER is a novelist, critic and columnist.
 His novels, The Fit, and, The Mulberry Empire, are available from Harper Perennial.
-The Northern Clemency, published by Fourth Estate, was short-listed for the Man Booker prize in 2008, voted the best book of 2008 by Amazon.com and short-listed for the Commonwealth Prize.
+The Northern Clemency, published by Fourth Estate, was short-listed for the Man Booker prize in 2008, and for the Commonwealth Prize.
 King of the Badgers came out in March 2011 to great acclaim.
-Scenes from Early Life was published in April 2012.
-He lectures in creative writing.
+Scenes from Early Life, published in 2012, won the Ondaatje Prize 2013.
+His novel, The Emperor Waltz, described as ‘his most ambitious and daring novel yet’ was published by Harper Collins in June 2014.
+He lectures in creative writing at Bath Spa University.

 Dr. LUKE KENNARD is a poet, dramatist, writer of fiction and a senior lecturer in creative writing at the University of Birmingham.
 He won an Eric Gregory Award in 2005.
 His collection of poems, The Harbour Beyond the Movie, was short-listed for the Forward Prize in 2007.
 His third collection of poetry, The Migraine Hotel, was published by Salt in April 2009.
 A poetry pamphlet, Planet-shaped Horse, came out in Feruary 2011.
 Holophin, a sci-fi novella was published by Penned in the Margins (August 2012).